-Too much torque can stretch, deform, or break a bolt (or the part it attaches).
+Too much torque can stretch, deform or break a bolt (or the part it attaches).
 Too little torque can allow the part to move and may lead to fatigue and breakage of the bolt (or the attached part).

-A torque wrench is the only reliable method of determining correct tightness.
-If you do not have a torque wrench, you cannot properly inspect for tightness and should consult your bike shop.
+A torque spanner is the only reliable method of determining correct tightness.
+If you do not have a torque spanner, you cannot inspect for tightness properly and should consult your bike shop.